 But experts are also quick to point out that the United States should be ready to respond to more pediatric cases.
 Anyone can catch the virus through close skin-to-skin contact.
 With children, the CDC points out this contact could include "holding, cuddling, feeding, as well as through shared items such as towels, bedding, cups and utensils."

 The Food and Drug Administration in 2019 approved the monkeypox vaccine JYNNEOS, which is also called Imvamune or Imvanex.
 It’s a two-dose vaccine that is taken four weeks apart.

 It is the only FDA-licensed vaccine in the United States that is approved for prevention of mpox disease.
 However, it’s only authorized for those 18 years of age or older.
 Use in younger populations currently requires obtaining a single patient emergency use authorization from FDA for each person under 18, according to the CDC.

 Currently, the CDC recommends vaccination for people over 18 who have been in close contact with people who have mpox.
 If you’ve been exposed, the CDC recommends getting a vaccine within four days from the date of exposure for the best results.

 What’s a parent to do?

-As of early August, there are no protocols for monkeypox vaccinations in people under 18.
-That has left many to question whether their child should get a smallpox vaccination for prevention of monkeypox.
+As of early August, there are no protocols for mpox vaccinations in people under 18.
+That has left many to question whether their child should get a smallpox vaccination for prevention of mpox.

-At this point, the monkeypox threat remains fluid, especially regarding children.
-The WHO says raising awareness of risk factors and educating people about the measures they can take to reduce exposure to the virus is the main prevention strategy for monkeypox.
+At this point, the mpox threat remains fluid, especially regarding children.
+The WHO says raising awareness of risk factors and educating people about the measures they can take to reduce exposure to the virus is the main prevention strategy for mpox.